4ch12dy/FridaLib/README.md

 this is some test js script loaded into frida python script

 you can add your test js script similar to provided easily

+### Surpise

+this project is twitted by [@Mobile Security](https://twitter.com/mobilesecurity_) at https://twitter.com/mobilesecurity_/status/1172116516839546883

+emmmm,  But it just a baby projet.
+Be glade that you make it grouth with me

 ### Reference